 - Costs.
 Would you prefer inexpensive, basic accounting software or an application that costs more but includes extra features?

 - Features.
-What do you need the accounting software program to do?
+What do you need the accounting software to do?
 Do you need both accounts receivable and accounts payable tools?
 Which reports do you need it to generate?
 Do you need it to track inventory?
 Do you need it to include ancillary services, like time tracking, project management and payroll?

 If you already know what you need and only want to see our recommendations for the best accounting software, visit our best picks page.